 - On the Symbol tab , under Appearance, change the Color to Big Sky Blue.

-- Change the Outline width to 0 pt and press the Enter key.
+- Change the Outline width to 0 pt and press Enter.
 Click Apply.

 The map shows that most of the flood risk zone lies within one suburb.